rdntech14/CreateRESTfulService/README.md

 Create RESTful API
 =====

+This demo shows following
+1) how to create RESTful service.
-This demo shows how to create RESTful with GET/PUT/POST/DELETE method what accepts JSON.
+2) how to create GET/PUT/POST/DELETE methods,
+3) Methods Accepts JSON
+4) Export project as .war file and run under tomcat.

 Using Jersey 2 API + Tomcat + JAVA
 =====